-interference A positive or negative response produced by a com- pound(s) other than the analyte, contributing to the re- sponse measured for the analyte, or making integration of the analyte response less certain or accurate.
+False Positive A result wrongly indicating that the analyte concentration exceeds a specified value.
+FPD Flame-photometric detector (may be specific to sulphur or phosphorus detection).
+GC Gas chromatography (gas-liquid chromatography).
+Interference A positive or negative response produced by a com- pound(s) other than the analyte, contributing to the re- sponse measured for the analyte, or making integration of the analyte response less certain or accurate.
 Interference is also loosely referred to as "chemical noise" (as distinct from electronic noise, "flame noise", etc.).
 Matrix effects are a subtle form of interference.
 Some forms of interfer- ence may be minimised by greater selectivity of the de- tector.
-If interference cannot be eliminated or compen- sated, its effects may be acceptable if there is no signifi- cant impact on accuracy (bias) or precision. internal quality control (IQC) see AQC internal reproducibility see reproducibility internal standard A chemical added, in known quantity, at a specified stage in analysis to facilitate determination of the identity and/or quantity of the analyte.
+If interference cannot be eliminated or compen- sated, its effects may be acceptable if there is no signifi- cant impact on accuracy (bias) or precision.
+Control (IQC) Internal Reproducibility see reproducibility Internal Standard A chemical added, in known quantity, at a specified stage in analysis to facilitate determination of the identity and/or quantity of the analyte.
 The analyte concentration is deduced from its response relative to that produced by the internal standard.
 The internal standard should have similar physico-chemical characteristics to those of the analyte.
 Isotopically labelled analytes form ideal internal standards, where available.
 For all other types of internal standard, the relative responses must be calibrated for each batch of analyses.
-Standard addition could be re- garded as a special form of ideal internal standardisation. laboratory sample The sample sent to and received by the laboratory.
+Standard addition could be re- garded as a special form of ideal internal standardisation.
+Laboratory Sample The sample sent to and received by the laboratory.
 LC Liquid chromatography (primarily high performance liquid chromatography, HPLC).
 LCL Lowest calibrated level.
 The lowest concentration (or mass) of analyte with which the determination system is successfully calibrated, throughout the analysis batch.
 See also "reporting limit".
-LC-MS Liquid chromatographic separation coupled with mass spectrometric detection. level In this document, refers to concentration (e.g. mg/kg, μ g/ml) or quantity (e.g. ng, pg).

-limit of detection The minimum concentration or mass of the analyte that can be detected with acceptable certainty, though not quantifiable with acceptable precision.
-Various defini- tions are used but, for convenience, it is often the quantity of analyte that generates a response 3 times greater than the noise level of the detection system.
+LC-MS Liquid chromatographic separation coupled with mass spectrometric detection.
+Level In this document, refers to concentration (e.g. mg/kg, μ g/ml) or quantity (e.g. ng, pg).
+Limit of The minimum concentration or mass of the analyte that Detection can be detected with acceptable certainty, though not quantifiable with acceptable precision.
+Various definitions are used but, for convenience, it is often the quantity of analyte that generates a response 3 times greater than the noise level of the detection system.
 Definitions based on standard deviation of blank values can be difficult to apply in chromatographic analysis.
 With most methods and determination systems, the limit of detection has no fixed value.
-The term is usually restricted to the response of the detection system but, in principle, it should be ap- plied to the complete analytical method.
+The term is usually restricted to the response of the detection system but, in principle, it should be applied to the complete analytical method.
 LOD Limit of determination (see LOQ below).
-LOQ Limit of quantitation (quantification) (also known as limit of determination, LOD).
-The minimum concentration or mass of the analyte that can be quantified with acceptable accuracy and precision.
-Should apply to the complete analytical method.
-Variously defined but must be a value greater than the limit of detection.
-With most methods and determination systems, the LOQ has no fixed value.
-LOQ is preferable to LOD because it avoids possible con- fusion with "limit of detection".
-However, in legislation MRLs that are set at the limit of quantifica- tion/determination are referred to as "LOD MRLs", not "LOQ MRLs". matrix blank See blank.